domb2017/openshift-workshops/www-default/workshop-lab-pipeline-jenkins.md

 categories: [lab, ops, blue, green]
 ---

-## Blue/Green deployments
-When implementing continuous delivery for your software, one very useful technique is called Blue/Green deployments.
-It addresses the desire to minimize downtime during the release of a new version of an application to production.
-Essentially, it involves running two production versions of your app side-by-side and then switching the routing from the last stable version to the new version once it is verified.
-Using OpenShift, this can be very seamless because using containers we can easily and rapidly deploy a duplicate infrastructure to support alternate versions and modify routes as a service.
-In this lab, we will walk through a simple Blue/Green Jenkins Pipeline with an simple web application on OpenShift.

 ### Let's Login

 >Navigate to the URI provided by your instructor and log in with the user/password provided.